 Here are 7 simple tricks that can help you remember to take your “qhs” medications on time.

-1. Work it into Your Bedtime Routine: Try taking your bedtime medications with an activity you routinely do every night.
+1. Work it into your bedtime routine: Tie taking your bedtime medications with an activity you routinely do every night.
 For example, do it every night after you brush your teeth or right before you put on your CPAP mask.

 2. Get Help from a Loved One: If you are living with a loved one who is willing and able to help remind you to take your night time medications, be sure to enlist their help in jogging your memory each day.
 As taking your bedtime medication because habit, you will find yourself relying on their nudge less and less.

-3. Take Meds With Your Partner: Even better than a loved one simply reminding you is making it a routine for you and your partner to take your bedtime medications together.
+3. Do it With a Partner: Even better than a loved one simply reminding you is making it a routine for you and your partner to take your bedtime medications together.
 Now that’s team work!

-6. Put your Pill Bottle in Plain Sight: Put your medication bottle or pill box on a countertop, desk or other surface rather than tucked away in a cabinet or drawer.
+6. Put your pill bottle in plain site: Put your medication bottle or bill box on a countertop, desk or other surface rather than tucked away in a cabinet or drawer.
 As they say, if your medication is out of your sight, it will be out of your mind.

 …Now You Know!

 We hope we have cleared up the meaning of common usage of the medical abbreviation “qhs”.
-We know that it can be intimidating trying to decode “doctor speak”.
+We know that it can be intimidating trying to decode “Doctor speak”.
+However, we are committed to giving you the insider secrets to understand common medical words and topics that relate to your health.